-Each time a person with diabetes at risk of hypoglycaemia wishes to renew their driving licence, they must present a completed medical form stating their fitness to drive.
+Each time a person with diabetes at risk of hypoglycemia wishes to renew their driving licence, they must present a completed medical form stating their fitness to drive.

 You must also inform your National Driver Licence Service when renewing your licence:

-2. You have developed an impaired awareness of hypoglycaemia (difficulty in recognising the warning symptoms of low blood sugar).
+2. You have developed an impaired awareness of hypoglycemia (difficulty in recognising the warning symptoms of low blood sugar).

 4. You don’t meet the vision standards set out in your National Driver Licence Service Guidelines.

 5. You develop any problems with the circulation or sensation in your legs or feet which make it necessary for you to drive certain types of vehicles only, for example automatic vehicles or vehicles with a hand-operated accelerator or brake.
 This must be shown on your driving licence.